My Seven Favorite Ways to Save Money on Groceries:

 - Many stores have shoppers enter the produce section first, then go past the deli/butcher’s/seafood counters, then past the packaged meats, with canned goods and boxed goods on interior shelves, grouped by categories.

 - In stores without a separate pharmacy section, household/paper goods, health and beauty items, and pet supplies are toward the end of the aisles, with frozen goods, dairy, and alcoholic beverages often at the very end of the aisle layout.

 - The store’s baked goods are sometimes near the dairy; in other stores, the bakery is next to the produce section.

 Just by putting the produce items at the start of your list, the meats and non-refrigerated items in the middle, and the household goods, then frozen goods, then dairy items at the end, you’ve already trimmed your time in the store.
 Being able to check items off your list in order as you go decreases the chances you’ll forget something, or have to backtrack to grab it.

 As you’re getting ready to head out the door, taking a few minutes to put your list in order based on your store’s layout will help you spend less time on the actual shopping once you get there.

-Shopping Tip #3: Shop and eat in season
+Healthy Grocery Shopping Tips – Tip #3: Shop and eat in season

 One of the easiest ways to save money at the store is by purchasing in season.
 You’re going to pay a lot more for zucchini or summer squash in the dead of winter.
 Other summertime favorites, like corn on the cob or fresh peaches, you may not be able to find at all.